ten coming of age movies that defined 2018

 2. My Golden Days (Trois Souvenirs de ma Jeunesse)

 It’s not really surprising that this low budget French drama about a man reminiscing on his wild teenagehood slipped under the radar when it was released earlier this year.
 It premiered in France back in 2015 at Cannes Film Festival, but spent three long years making it to our shores; we saw the movie back then, and have been waiting ever since for it to arrive.
 Directed by French arthouse heavyweight Arnaud Desplechin (who has since made a movie with Charlotte Gainsbourg and Marion Cotillard), My Golden Days is split graciously into three parts, breaking down the adventures of an anthropology student as he navigates hedonism and heartbreak in his early twenties.
 Effortless and teeming with life, this unsung gem didn’t get the respect it deserved when it arrived here.
-Do yourself a favour: seek it out and savour it; you might just discover your new coming of age favourite.
+Do yourself a favor: seek it out and savor it; you might just discover your new coming of age favorite.

 3. Lean on Pete